-Located on the banks of the Pennar and 280 kms north of Bangalore, Gandikota is a town of rich heritage.
+Located on the banks of the Pennar and 280 km north of Bangalore, Gandikota is a town of rich heritage.
+It is a perfect weekend drive from Bangalore.
 The major attractions here are the Gandikota Fort and the grand mosque in the fort complex.
 Gandikota offers visitors a blend of natural beauty and medieval architecture.
 From the fort, one can enjoy views of the spectacular river basin below.
 Camping on the river beach is another activity one can indulge in.

 A mere diversion half-way towards Gandikota will take you to Lepakshi.
 It is frequented for its architectural wonder of a floating pillar.
 The temple complex hides some of the excellent